carloseberhardt/torvalds-painters/torvalds-painters/Package/README.md

 - Painted pieces briefly revert to normal color when highlighted, but return to painted color afterwards

 ## Changelog

+**v1.0.1**
+- Fixed major painting bug where you could accidentally paint objects behind non-paintable pieces
+- Improved user feedback when painting is blocked by objects like workbenches or forges
+- Enhanced raycasting system for more consistent painting behavior

 **v1.0.0**
 - Added configurable recipe system